Sophocles: Life

-In 420 BC, he was chosen to receive the image of Asclepius in his own house, when the cult was being introduced to Athens, and lacked a proper place (τέμενος).
-For this, he was given the posthumous epithet Dexion (receiver) by the Athenians.
+In 420 BC, he was chosen to receive the image of Asclepius in his own house when the cult was being introduced to Athens and lacked a proper place (τέμενος).
+For this, the Athenians gave him the posthumous epithet Dexion (receiver).
 But "some doubt attaches to this story".
 He was also elected, in 411 BC, one of the commissioners (probouloi) who responded to the catastrophic destruction of the Athenian expeditionary force in Sicily during the Peloponnesian War.

-Sophocles died at the age of 90 or 91 in the winter of 406/5 BC, having seen, within his lifetime, both the Greek triumph in the Persian Wars, and the bloodletting of the Peloponnesian War.
+Sophocles died at the age of 90 or 91 in the winter of 406/5 BC, having seen, within his lifetime, both the Greek triumph in the Persian Wars and the bloodletting of the Peloponnesian War.
 As with many famous men in classical antiquity, his death inspired a number of apocryphal stories.
-The most famous is the suggestion that he died from the strain of trying to recite a long sentence from his Antigone without pausing to take a breath.
+One claimed that he died from the strain of trying to recite a long sentence from his Antigone without pausing to take a breath.
 Another account suggests he choked while eating grapes at the Anthesteria festival in Athens.
 A third holds that he died of happiness after winning his final victory at the City Dionysia.
 A few months later, a comic poet, in a play titled The Muses, wrote this eulogy: "Blessed is Sophocles, who had a long life, was a man both happy and talented, and the writer of many good tragedies; and he ended his life well without suffering any misfortune."
-According to some accounts, however, his own sons tried to have him declared incompetent near the end of his life; and that he refuted their charge in court by reading from his new Oedipus at Colonus.
-One of his sons, Iophon, and a grandson, called Sophocles, also became playwrights.
+According to some accounts, however, his own sons tried to have him declared incompetent near the end of his life, and he refuted their charge in court by reading from his new Oedipus at Colonus.
+One of his sons, Iophon, and a grandson, also named Sophocles (son of Ariston), also became playwrights.